TL;DR

 Can Not Wearing a Seatbelt Affect Your Personal Injury Claim?

-As car accident lawyers in Tampa, we would advise that if you are seriously injured in a car accident as the result of another driver’s negligence, you may still have a claim against the driver even if you weren’t wearing your seatbelt at the time of the accident.
+As car accident lawyers in Tampa, we would advise that if you are seriously injured in a car accident as a result of another driver’s negligence, you may still have a claim against the driver even if you weren’t wearing your seatbelt at the time of the accident.
 However, the fact that you weren’t wearing a seatbelt could be used as proof that you were at least partially responsible for your own injury.
 Florida is a modified comparative negligence state.
 This means that if you are found to be no more than 50% at fault for the injury, your recovery is reduced by the same proportion as your percentage of fault.
 As an example, if you are found to be 20% at fault in an injury, you may still recover 80% of your damages in a lawsuit.
+Questions like “how much money can you get from a spinal fusion surgery lawsuit settlement?” often depend on factors such as the extent of your injuries, your percentage of fault, and the specifics of your case.
 If, however, your percentage of fault is found to be more than 50%, you are barred from any recovery under the law.

 Contact an Experienced Car Accident Attorney Near You In Florida Today – No Obligation!

-Learn more on When Can Kids Sit in the Front Seat in Florida.
+Learn more about When Can Kids Sit in the Front Seat in Florida.

 Reviews Of A Seat Belt Laws Lawyer Near You In Florida